DinisCruz/Book__Empowering_You_To_Defend_Against_Cancer/manuscript/chapter15.md

 - **Phytonutrients & antioxidants**: compounds from plants that protect cells from damage
 - **Hydration & fiber**: supporting digestion, circulation, and detoxification

 Hence, we need both alkaline and acidic foods in our diet.
 Here lies the balancing act.
 You want the majority of your diet to be alkaline-forming foods (fruits, vegetables, plant-based proteins), with fewer acid-forming foods (processed foods, refined sugars, excess meats).
+The formula is 4 alkaline foods for every 1 acidic food, and the goal is to eat between 10-14 alkaline foods per day.

 ## Food Quality Matters

 When at all possible, seek out organic, sustainably-raised or wild-caught food.
 Basically what this means is whatever your food is given to eat, those ingredients eventually end up in your body.

 Consuming fruits and vegetables from regenerative/sustainable and organic farms, wild caught fish, no-corn fed and free range animals are your best choices when you are fighting cancer.
-The reason being: less chemical and inflammatory load on your cells and immune system, so they can keep performing optimally.
+Reason being - less chemical and inflammatory load on your cells and immune system, so they can keep performing optimally.

 {class: tip}
 B> **Key Principle**